lanl-ansi/Alpine.jl/README.md

 * Performing sequential optimization-based bound tightening (OBBT) and an iterative MIP-based adaptive partitioning scheme via piecewise polyhedral relaxations with a guarantee of global convergence

+Upon Alpine's convergence, for a given relative gap tolerance `ε`, the user is guaranteed that the global optimal solution is in the `ε`-neighborhood of the solution found by the solver.

 ## Installation

 Install Alpine using the Julia package manager: